-This guide looks at the key things you need to know about the Jersey economic substance requirements that apply to companies which carry on finance and leasing business.
+This guide looks at the key things you need to know about the economic substance requirements that apply to companies which carry on headquarters business.

 For a high-level overview of the economic substance requirements in each of our offshore jurisdictions (BVI, Cayman, Guernsey and Jersey), please view our fact sheet which is accessible from this page.